DenominatorIsZero/system-tactics/docs/projects/basic-level-setup/plan.md

 - [ ] Move shared code to proper locations
 - [ ] Add tests for core functionality
 - [ ] Run quality checks and fix issues
+- [ ] Refactor files.
+Split into more units to make code easier to navigate.

 **Test**: `just wasm` works and shows hex grid in browser with acceptable performance.